-The missions of the District include flood risk management, emergency preparedness and response to natural disasters and national emergencies, environmental remediation and restoration, natural resource management, streambank and shoreline protection, navigation maintenance and improvement, support to military facilities and installations, and engineering and construction support to other government agencies.
-The six New England states cover 66,000 square miles and have 6,100 miles of coastline, 170 federal navigation projects (13 deep draft commercial waterways), 13 major river basins, and thousands of miles of navigable rivers and streams.
+The missions of the New England District (District) of the U.S. Army Corps of Engineers (USACE) include flood risk management protection, emergency preparedness and response to natural disasters and national emergencies, environmental remediation and restoration, natural resource management, streambank and shoreline protection, navigation maintenance and improvement, support to military facilities and installations, and engineering and construction support to other government agencies.
+The six New England states cover 66,000 square miles, with 6,100 miles of coastline, 170 federal navigation projects (13 deep draft commercial waterways), 13 major river basins, and thousands of miles of navigable rivers and streams.
 The District operates and maintains 31 dams, three hurricane barriers and the Cape Cod Canal.

 Through its Regulatory program, the District processes nearly 2,500 applications per year for work in waters and wetlands of the six-state region.
-We employ about 500 professional civilian employees, with about 300 stationed at our headquarters in Concord, Massachusetts.
+The District employs about 500 professional civilian employees with about 300 stationed at our headquarters in Concord, Massachusetts.
+Other USACE employees serve at project sites and offices throughout the region.